wp-plugins/easy-wp-cookie-popup/readme.txt

-=== Easy Wordpress Cookies Popup ===
+=== Easy WordPress Cookies Popup ===
 Contributors: jcpeden
 Donate link: http://www.wpbackitup.com
 Tags: cookie, cookies, cookie law, cookie popup, cookie notification Requires at least: 3.5.2
 Tested up to: 4.0.0
-Stable tag: 1.3.0
+Stable tag: 1.4.0

-Easy Wordpress Cookies Popup displays a customised, and translatable, popup notifying new visitors that your site uses cookies.
+Easy WordPress Cookies Popup allows you to quickly and easily create a notification that your site uses cookies.

 == Description ==

-= Display A Cookie Notification Popup on Your Wordpress Site = Easy Wordpress Cookies Popup displays a fully-customised popup that notifies new visitors to your website that it uses cookies.
+= Display A Cookie Notification Popup on Your WordPress Site = Easy WordPress Cookies Popup displays a fully-customised popup that notifies new visitors to your website that it uses cookies.
 This is great for those sites who now have to comply with the EU Cookie Law.
-Additionally, for those sites that want to use a simple, lightweight system to display a warning that the site uses cookies, Easy Wordpress Cookies Popup is a handy tool that is both easy to use and feature-full.
+Additionally, for those sites that want to use a simple, lightweight system to display a notification that the site uses cookies, Easy WordPress Cookies Popup is a handy tool that is both easy to use and feature-full.

 = Only Display To New Visitors =
-Easy Wordpress Cookies Popup displays its notification only to new visitors to your site.
+Easy WordPress Cookies Popup displays its notification only to new visitors to your site.
 A user doesn't have to accept your policy by clicking anywhere.
 If they stay on your site it is assumed they have read your cookies notification message, accept your cookie policy and therefore no longer need to see the cookie notification message.
-Using a simple piece of javascript, Easy Wordpress Cookies Popup will only display to new visitors or visitors who have cleared their cookies since last visiting.
+Using a simple piece of javascript, Easy WordPress Cookies Popup will only display to new visitors or visitors who have cleared their cookies since last visiting.

-= Translate Your Wordpress Cookie Notification Message = Easy Wordpress Cookies Popup allows you to translate your cookies notification message into as many languages as your choose.
-At the moment, the plugin is only compatible with <a href="http://wpml.org/">WPML</a> but there is no better multi-language system you can use on your site.
-Simply install both plugins, activate them both and you'll instantly see how to offer your cookie notification in every language you offer your content in.
-Easy!

-<em>Easy Wordpress Cookies Popup uses the <a href="https://github.com/carhartl/jquery-cookie">jQuery Cookie Plugin v1.4.0</a> by Klaus Hartl</em>.
+= Totally Customise Your WordPress Cookie Notification Message = For a small upgrade of $24, Easy WordPress Cookies Popup allows you to totally customise the apperance and style of your notification message.
+Additionally, the premium version also supports multiple language cookie notification messages using <a href="http://wpml.org/">WPML</a>.
+You can upgrade at any time through the plugin administrative interface or by following this link to <a href="johncpeden.com/plugins/easy-WordPress-cookies-popup">download the premium version of Easy WordPress Cookies Popup</a>.

 == Screenshots ==
 1. If WPML is installed, Easy WordPress Cookies Popup will display options for each of your configured languages.